Dorset & Yorkshire Button Workshops

 Dorset Button making is now considered a heritage craft, and once mastered can be adapted to create everything from beautiful buttons to jewellery and decorative art.

-What to expect at a Dorset Button Workshop:
+What to expect at a workshop:

 If you would like Debbie to facilitate a workshop or demonstration, please get in touch.